shiruco/zenships/README.md

 # Zenships

-Zenships is Ethereum Crypto Collectibles Marketplace for XR Dapps.
+Zenships is Ethereum-based Crypto Collectibles Marketplace for XR Dapp.